 When you fly the nest and take the next steps in life, making a Will is not the first thing you think about.
 Although your assets might be limited, you should never overlook the emotional and potential financial value found in your online assets.
 Online banking, shopping, file and photo storage present issues of access and preservation on your death.
-You may have views on whether your social media accounts should be deleted,or indeed whether they have a financial value.
+You may have views on whether your social media accounts should be deleted, or indeed whether they have a financial value.
 A Will can cover both the access and disposal of these virtual assets following your wishes.
 Depending on where the sites you use are hosted, there could be complexities surrounding different countries’ laws, which is best to resolve in advance.
 We cover all your assets – whether virtual or IRL – and make sure they are included in your Will.

-When buying a house or acquisition of other assets
+Wills When buying a house or acquisition of other assets

 You should update your Will if you acquire any significant asset – a house being the most common one.
-Whether by purchase or inheritance what to do with a house should be covered in your Will.
-If the house becomes your family home, for instance, but is only in your name there could be issues with passing this to your partner if you are not married.
+Whether by purchase or inheritance, what to do with a house should be covered in your Will.
+If the house becomes your family home, for instance, but is only in your name, there could be issues with passing this to your partner if you are not married.
 By making a Will, you can ensure that your partner can remain in the home after you die.

 A Will to protect your family

 When you get into a relationship, whether you choose to marry, live together or enter into a civil partnership, you may want to leave some of your assets to your significant other.
 If you’re married or in a civil partnership, your partner will be entitled to some of your property when you die regardless of whether there is a Will.
 If you’re not, then you risk your partner being disinherited.
 Either way, there may be specific items that you wish passed to them.
 The only way to ensure that this happens is to make a Will.
-If you already have a Will which doesn’t mention your partner, then marriage or a civil partnership doesn’t invalidate it, and so treasured possessions may not go to who you’d like.
+If you already have a Will which doesn’t mention your partner, then marriage or a civil partnership doesn’t invalidate it, and so treasured possessions may not go to whom you’d like.

-When having Children
+Wills when having Children

 If you have children or any dependents, you need to consider how to provide for them as they grow.
 If they’re young, you will need to appoint guardians for them, and you may have to consider setting up a trust fund.
 A trust fund can be structured to ensure that they’re provided for while they’re growing up, and have access to their inheritance once they are financially independent.

-After a divorce or separation.
+Wills after a divorce or separation.